 4 Set-Up of MIKE 21 Flow Model FM We are now ready to create the specification file for the morphological simulation of the Gorai Ganges system for the passage of the 1999 monsoon.
 For the HD part the parameters are kept the same as for the peak flow simulation, except for the simulation period, solution technique, initial conditions, boundary conditions, and output extraction.
+The sand transport simulation is carried out using two different approaches; single fraction and multi-fraction.
 4.1 Specifications for the MIKE 21 Flow Model FM In Table 4.1 the parameters applied for the morphological simulation are listed in short.